Bathtor/spray-solr/README.md

 ### Installation

-There is no repo for spray-solr, yet.
+There is no repo for _spray-solr_, yet.
 So just build it yourself from the sources here.
 If you want to build it as part of another [Scala] project add: